 It seems reasonable that elected representatives are less likely to vote in accordance with the benefit/cost ratios of projects the more sceptical they are to the method of CBA.
 When sceptical, they are apt to look for alternative decision support, even if several studies have found CBA results to be quite robust.

-The intention has not been to argue that the benefit/cost ratio should be decisive when setting priorities among projects on classified roads, but rather to highlight circumstances that tend to push CBA results into the background.
-The principle of choosing projects with high benefit/cost ratio may be supplemented by so many other assessment criteria that the difference between professional and political judgement is dissolved.”
+The intention is not to argue that the benefit/cost ratio should be decisive when setting priorities among projects on classified roads.
+Rather it’s to highlight circumstances that tend to push CBA results into the background.
+The principle of choosing projects with high benefit/cost ratio may be supplemented by many other assessment criteria that the difference between professional and political judgement is dissolved.

 The title of the article is, Why don’t cost-benefit results count for more?
 The case of Norwegian road investment priorities.
 Published in Urban, Planning and Transport Research an open access article.

 The reasons for their downgrading point to mechanisms that are at work not only in Norway.
-Explanatory factors are searched for in incentives for cost-ineffective action among planners, bureaucrats and national politicians, respectively, as well as in features of the planning process and the political system.
+We looked for explanatory factors and incentives for cost-ineffective action among planners, bureaucrats and national politicians.
+We also looked at features of the planning process and the political system.

-New data are used to show that the road experts’ list of prioritized projects changes little after submission to the national politicians, suggesting that the Norwegian Public Roads Administration puts little emphasis on its own cost-benefit calculations.
-Besides, it is shown that the petroleum revenues of the state do not provide a strong reason for neglecting cost-benefit accounts.
+It seems the Norwegian Public Roads Administration puts little emphasis on its own cost-benefit calculations.
+Besides, the petroleum revenues of the state do not provide a strong reason for neglecting cost-benefit accounts.